seekerted/AbyssDeep/README.md

 > [!CAUTION]
 > This mod is experimental and might cause your game to crash during gameplay.
 Please stock up on Mail Balloons and save regularly.

-This mod should only affect gameplay, so your saves should be fine, but I'm not 100% sure. **Please create backups always.**
+This mod only affects gameplay, so your saves should be unaffected regardless if you have the mod or not, but I'm not 100% sure. **Please create backups always.**

 ### Uninstalling